 Do you know what your spiritual gifts are?
 Are you using them to impact others?

 Spiritual gifts can be defined or described in various ways, but basically they're God-given, God-empowered abilities to serve others.
-(See I Corinthians 12, Romans 12:3-8, and I Peter 4:10-11, among other passages.)
+(See 1 Corinthians 12), Romans 12:3-8, and 1 Peter 4:10-11, among other passages.)
 Not only does Scripture say that every Christian has at least one spiritual gift, it also says we should be using our gifts in order to be good stewards of what God has given us.

 But for many of us, that creates a problem: